Venturing out to SA’s Flinders Ranges and Outback? Make a stop in one of these national parks while you’re there.

 Top tip: a Desert Parks Pass is required to enter and camp in this park, so be sure to purchase yours online before you go.

 Keen to explore more of regional South Australia?
-Check out these parks to visit in the Riverland, Barossa and Limestone Coast.
+Check out these parks to visit in the Riverland, Barossa, Limestone Coast and Yorke Peninsula.

 Main image: Ikara-Flinders Ranges National Park